-Kristine Duncan, MS, RD, CDE
+Kristine Duncan, MS, RDN, CDE

-While I was studying to be a dietitian in college, I started down the road to vegetarianism and happily discovered that eating more plant foods and less animal foods was a healthy choice.
-Since I am searching for tasty meatless meals at home and on the road every day, I thought I’d try sharing my experiences in eating from a nutrition perspective.
+food nerd dietitian in college, I started down the road to vegetarianism and happily discovered that eating more plant foods and less animal foods was a healthy choice.
+Since I am searching (some would say incessantly) for tasty meatless meals at home and on the road every day, I thought I’d try sharing my experiences in eating from a nutrition perspective.
 Because fiber grams, phytochemicals, and monounsaturated fats aren’t boring, right?
 My hope is that you’ll use Veg Girl RD as a resource for being a vegetarian in the real world.
 This may sometimes include vegan marshmallow reviews but also recipes for homemade whole grain cereals and recommended restaurants in Seattle.

 I live in the veg-friendly town of Bellingham, Washington, with my family of five: my husband, Jeff; three kitties; and a crazy corgi.